Goods and services tax (Canada): Current situation

-During the campaign for the 2006 Canadian federal election, the Conservative Party pledged to reduce the GST immediately by 1 percentage point and thereafter by another percentage point in the next five years.
+During the campaign for the 2006 Canadian federal election, the Conservative Party, led by Stephen Harper, pledged to reduce the GST immediately by 1 percentage point and thereafter by another percentage point in the next five years.
 That pledge was criticized by then Finance Minister Ralph Goodale as favouring the "biggest spenders" who would receive the biggest savings.
+Stephen Harper's Conservatives won that election and formed a minority government on February 6, 2006.
 On July 1, 2006, the Government of Canada reduced the tax by 1 percentage point (to 6%).
 They again lowered it to 5%, effective January 1, 2008.
 This reduction was included in the Final 2007 Budget Implementation Bill (Bill C-28), which received Royal Assent on December 14, 2007.
 This change has been estimated to have decreased government revenues by approximately $6 billion.
 Opponents of these tax decreases cited that sales taxes target those who spend more and therefore such reductions disproportionately benefit Canadians giving those who have the most and spend the most the largest tax decrease.

-Much of the reason for the notoriety of the GST in Canada is for reasons of an obscure Constitutional provision.
-Other countries with a Value Added Tax legislate that posted prices include the tax; thus, consumers are vaguely aware of it but "what they see is what they pay".
+Much of the reason for the notoriety of the GST in Canada is for reasons of the Division of Powers in the Constitution.
+Other countries with a Value Added Tax legislate that posted prices include the tax; thus, consumers are vaguely aware of it, but "what they see is what they pay".
 Canada cannot do this because jurisdiction over most advertising and price-posting is in the domain of the provinces under the Constitution Act, 1867.
 The provinces have chosen not to require prices to include the GST, similar to their provincial sales taxes.
 As a result, virtually all prices (except for fuel pump prices, taxi meters and a few other things) are shown "pre-GST", with the tax (or taxes) listed separately.